juancumbeq/platzi-react-with-vite-tailwind/README.md

 The home component retrieves the data and set the local state with the objects array received.
 The return statement executes a `map()` method to iterate over the array rendering a card component on every object found in the array.

-The card component receives the information as a prop object.
+The card component receives the information as a prop object, having access to all the specific information.

 <br>
 <br>